Positive Outcomes: What Workers Can Learn from Successful Teen Adoptions

 by Cynthia Flynn, Ph.D.

-Cynthia Flynn works at the Center for Child and Family Studies at the University of South Carolina’s School of Social Work where she conducts research and evaluates human service programs.
+Cynthia Flynn directors the Center for Child and Family Studies at the University of South Carolina’s School of Social Work.
 In 2004, she and two co-workers published the Successful Adolescent Adoption Study report.
-Currently, she is working with South Carolina Department of Social Services’ staff to incorporate study findings into agency policies and training practices for adoptive families and caseworkers.
+She worked with South Carolina Department of Social Services’ staff to incorporate study findings into agency policies and training practices for adoptive families and caseworkers.

 According to the Children’s Bureau, a child’s chance of being adopted dramatically drops once he or she is within a few years of adolescence.
 It is also commonly understood that teens who age out of care face a very uncertain future.
 To address the need to seek stable homes for older children, Congress passed the Adoption Promotion Act of 2003—a law that gives states a financial incentive to place older children for adoption.
 States, in turn, have been calling upon public and private agency workers to locate more permanent families for waiting youth.

 The Successful Adolescent Adoption Study (Flynn, Welch, and Paget, 2004)* analyzed successful teen adoptions through in-depth interviews with parents and the teens they adopted.
 The goal was to explore the concept of adoption success and learn what factors lead to positive outcomes.
 What we learned—through teens’ and parents’ perspectives—can help adoption workers prepare for challenges inherent in identifying and preparing permanent families for adolescents.

 The advice from parents and adoptees who participated in our study can roughly be translated into four major recommendations for adoption workers.
 They are:

 To effectively recruit families for teens, adoption workers must work closely with youth.
 For one thing, a youth’s memories of his past may help to identify an adoptive resource.
 Teens also know what they want from adoption.